-The image of workmen on these absurdly long ladders is so cool that the post has been widely circulated.
-But while Jesus Diaz of Gizmodo correctly said “like the Hindenburg,” the image has been mislabeled by others in numerous Tweets and blogs as a photo of the Hindenburg itself.
+The image of workmen on these absurdly long ladders is so cool that the post has been widely circulated, but while the Gizmodo post correctly said “like the Hindenburg,” the image has been mislabeled in numerous Tweets and blogs as a photo of Hindenburg itself.

 The long ladders which make the photo so notable were typical of Goodyear’s construction technique, as seen in this postcard of Macon’s sister ship, USS Akron:

-The framework of sister ships ZRS-4 Akron and ZRS-5 Macon were nearly identical, and it can be difficult to tell one ship from another in photographs of the construction process, but the similarity between the Gizmodo photograph and another known photograph of the USS Macon (provided by airship modeler and historian Andreas Horn) confirm that the Gizmodo photo is USS Macon; even the ladders and scaffolding are in the same position:
+The framework of sister ships ZRS-4 Akron and ZRS-5 Macon were nearly identical, and it can be difficult to tell one ship from another in photographs of the construction process, but the similarity between the Gizmodo photograph and another known photograph of USS Macon confirm that the Gizmodo photo is USS Macon; even the ladders and scaffolding are in the same position: